gauravraj2601/Quest-React-Engineer1/README.md

 ## Description
 This React web page consists of several sections representing different stages of tasks:
-- To Do,
+- To Do
-- In Progress,
+- In Progress
--  Review,
+- Review
--  "Done"
+- Done
 Each section contains cards representing individual tasks or projects.
 The user can move cards between sections by dragging and dropping them.

 ### Features